Clean James Island Creek

 In February 2020, the local governments formed the James Island Creek Water Quality Task Force.
 The body includes elected officials from the Town, City, and County, key staff members from those local governments, as well as elected officials and staff members from the James Island Public Service District and the Charleston Water System.
 State elected officials are represented.
 Also, representatives from conservation groups such as Waterkeeper and Coastal Conservation League are included.
 The Chairman is Mayor John Tecklenburg of the City and Mayor Woolsey of the Town serves as vice Chair.

-The Policy Committee, chaired by Charleston City Councilman Ross Appel, initiated a Watershed Plan which was provided at no cost by Terracon All James Islanders owe this public-spirited engineering firm a hearty thanks for helping clean our creek.
+The Policy Committee, chaired by Charleston City Councilman Ross Appel, initiated a Watershed Plan which was provided at no cost by Terracon.
+All James Islanders owe this public-spirited engineering firm a hearty thanks for helping clean our creek.
 The James Island Creek Watershed Plan was completed in May 2021.
-It has been approved by SCDHEC and will go to the full task force for a recommendation for adoption by the Town, City, and County Councils.
+It has been approved by SCDHEC as well as the Town of James Island, the City of Charleston, and Charleston County.

 JAMES ISLAND CREEK WATERSHED PLAN